Are your gums in good shape?

 Here are some of the most common types of gum grafting:

 Free gingival graft – This procedure is often used to thicken gum tissue.
 A layer of tissue is removed from the palate and relocated to the area affected by gum recession.
 Both sites will quickly heal without permanent damage.

 Subepithelial connective tissue graft – This procedure is commonly used to cover exposed roots.
-Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.
+A section of the deeper tissue is removed from the palate and relocated to the site of gum recession.

 Acellular dermal matrix allograft – This procedure uses medically processed, donated human tissue as a tissue source for the graft.
 The advantage of this is procedure is that there is no need for a donor site from the patient’s palate (and thus, less pain).

 Reasons for gum grafting

 Gum grafting is a common periodontal procedure.
 Though the name might sound frightening, the procedure is commonly performed with excellent results.

 Here are some of the major benefits associated with gum grafting: